Moses and Khidr

 18:77 So, they went on, until they reached the inhabitants of a town.
 Whereupon they asked its inhabitants for food, but they refused to offer them hospitality.
 Then, they found in it a wall about to fall down, and so he (Khidr) straightened it.
 He (Moses) said: “Had you wished, you could have been paid for that.”

-It is after they reach the town mentioned in verse 18:77 that Khidr explains why he sunk a ship drowning everyone on board and why he killed a seemingly innocent boy.
+After they reached the town mentioned in Revelation 18:77, Khidr explained why he sunk a ship, drowning everyone on board, and why he killed a seemingly innocent boy.

 18:78 He (Khidr) said: “This is where we part company.
 [Now] I will tell you the interpretation of that which you could not bear patiently with.

-The reason Khidr gives for sinking the ship appears, on the surface (no pun intended), to justify taking the lives of the innocent if it means denying your enemy a sought after prize.
+The reason Khidr gave for sinking the ship appears, on the surface (no pun intended), to justify taking the lives of the innocent if it means denying your enemy a sought-after prize.

 18:79 “As for the ship, it belonged to some poor fellows who worked upon the sea.
 I wanted to damage it, because, on their trail, there was a king, who was seizing every ship by force.